pragyaai/ndna/_llm/admonitio.md

 This quote captures the crux of modern AI's epistemic dilemma: we have engineered the conditions of emergence, not its anatomy.
 Today's foundation models exhibit remarkable capability-reasoning, coding, dialogue-but the *mechanistic scaffolds* through which such knowledge crystallizes remain obscure.

-> *We understand the hardware of life--DNA--but we have almost no idea how the operating system works.*
+> *"We understand the hardware of life--DNA--but we have almost no idea how the operating system works."*
 >
 > --- James D. Watson, Co-discoverer of the DNA Double Helix, Nobel Laureate[^2]

 These two reflections, one from the father of modern genetics and the other from a pioneer of neural networks aka Godfather of AI, converge on a humbling truth: we can engineer complexity without understanding it.
 Watson’s biological analogy reveals our ignorance of the semantic control layer that makes DNA come alive.
 Hinton’s AI commentary echoes that ignorance in the digital realm--our models behave intelligently, yet the mechanisms of that behavior remain semantically opaque.
 This is the core provocation of **Neural Genomics**: to crack open the semantic operating system of large models, not just admire the behavior they exhibit.

 According to the **_Stanford AI Index Report 2024_**({% cite zhang2024aiindex %}), today's foundation models exhibit staggering advances in scale and capability, yet the interpretability of their internal operations remains alarmingly opaque.
-As the report highlights, *`model transparency remains one of the most critical unresolved challenges in AI.'`* We can now synthesize language, generate code, and orchestrate decisions--but cannot explain the internal epistemic pathways that produced them.
+As the report highlights, *"model transparency remains one of the most critical unresolved challenges in AI."* We can now synthesize language, generate code, and orchestrate decisions--but cannot explain the internal epistemic pathways that produced them.

 > *“Early signs of deception, cheating & self-preservation in top-performing models in terms of reasoning are extremely worrisome.
 We don't know how to guarantee AI won't have undesired behavior to reach goals & this must be addressed before deploying powerful autonomous agents.”*
 >